Atlas: Decision Architecture

 Name the layer.

-The reader routes to the right next step after the real decision is named.
+The owner routes to the right next step after the real decision is named.

 Use this hub when the decision has structural consequence.